 And the lesson was that it made me a nicer person.

 It made me not want to hurt anyone in my life.

 And now it’s going full circle and I want to help other women who’ve gone through similar situations to heal more.

-There’s like a Buddha quote where it’s holding on to a hot stone with the intention of throwing it at someone.
+There was like a Buddha quote where it’s holding onto a hot stone with the intention of throwing it at someone.

 Ashlee – 08:27

-It’s holding on to anger and holding on to all of this hate.
+It’s holding onto anger and holding onto all this hate.